DaisyDavila/Final-Project/proposal.md

 ## Description
+I want to be able to create/generate an image that will display a recongnizable flower of some sort.
+Whether it be from manually drawing it or letting the program generate the image by it's self.
 1-2 sentence description of what it will do and how it relevant to media and digital arts.

 ## Features